ProstoyVadila/simple_bank/README.md

 3. Add throttle middleware by ip.
 4. Change primary key from username to uuid id for users.
 5. Remove custom UUIDString type to uuid.UUID. (figure out with gin bug)
+6. Improve docker compose file.
-6. Add graceful shutdown.
+7. Add graceful shutdown.
-7. Add more handlers and tests.
+8. Add more handlers and tests.
-8. Figure out with trusted proxies.
+9. Figure out with trusted proxies.
-9. Check sqlc for a more complicated queries.
+10. Check sqlc for a more complicated queries.
-10. Add monitoring.
+11. Add monitoring.
-11. Add swagger.
+12. Add swagger.
-12. Add fieldalignment as git pre-hook?
+13. Add fieldalignment as git pre-hook?